-After upgrading the binaries on the local server for the Controller, you can access the Controller using the address http://servername:8080/scancentral-ctrl/, but cannot access it from the workstation.
-Also, while trying to integrate Fortify Software Security Center with the Controller, the Controller status is not visible.
-(The config.properties file was updated in with the required details.)
+After upgrading the binaries on the local server for the Controller, you can access the Controller using the address http://servername:8080/scancentral-ctrl/, but you cannot access it from the workstation.
+Also, while trying to integrate Fortify Software Security Center with the Controller, the Controller status is not visible, even though the config.properties file was updated with the required details.

-Go to <controller\dir>/tomcat/webapps/scancentral-ctrl/WEB-INF/classes and check the client.properties file to make sure that the value set for the client\auth\token parameter -- with the same token in the config.properties file found in your Controller installation folder at tomcat/webapps/scancentral-ctrl/WEB-INF/classes.
+Go to the <controller\dir>/tomcat/webapps/scancentral-ctrl/WEB-INF/classes directory and check the client.properties file to make sure that the value set for the client\auth\token parameter matches the value for the same parameter in the config.properties file found in your Controller installation folder at tomcat\webapps\scancentral-ctrl\WEB-INF\classes.